Skip to content

 • Institutional-grade custody

 "Most platforms require KYC verification.
-Higher yields typically require longer lockup periods, higher deposit tiers, or trading volume requirements.
-Flexible (no lockup) accounts offer lower rates (1-8% typical)."
+Higher yields typically require longer lockup periods, higher deposit tiers, or trading volume requirements (loyalty tiers).
+Flexible (no lockup) accounts offer lower rates (4-6.5% typical).
+EarnPark requires no native token holdings; Nexo rates increase with NEXO token holdings (6.5% BTC APY for Platinum tier with 10% NEXO vs lower rates for Base); YouHodler tiered by trading volume ($150K-$5M/month for top rates)."

 How to Choose a Crypto Lending Platform